35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 But BL say that this is no longer possible- building safety regulations are so much more onerous and the economic situation is worse than it has ever been **[^15]**.
 Again, this may be true, but new safety regulations, and the second staircase requirement in particular, came about because of a sector wide failure to build homes that were safe for people to live in, demonstrated by the calamitous Grenfell fire.
 It is a measure of BL's true commitment to building places that are  *'the most sustainable to work, live and visit'* (as [their website boasts](https://www.britishland.com/about-us/)) that they are not only complaining about new regulations, but use them as a ready reason to build less affordable housing.

-And in fact, BL has never really wanted to commit to delivering either 35%, or any a fixed amount of affordable housing.
-BNP Paribas' review of an early BL viability appraisal says '..the Applicant's preferred strategy for the outline phases is to determine the level of affordable housing in the basis of a phased review mechanism'.
-This was BL's position under the more favourable economic circumstances of 2019,  and predating the introduction of new building safety regulations.
+And in fact BL has never really wanted to commit to delivering either 35%, or any a fixed amount of affordable housing.
+BNP Paribas' review of an early BL viability appraisal says *'..the Applicant's preferred strategy for the outline phases is to determine the level of affordable housing in the basis of a phased review mechanism'*.
+This was BL's position under the more favourable economic circumstances of 2019,  and predating the introduction of new building safety regulations **[^16]**.

-BNPP note that 'This could result in the outline parts of the scheme providing no affordable housing at all'.
+BNPP note that *'This could result in the outline parts of the scheme providing no affordable housing at all'*.
 Southwark evidently took heed and only gave planning permission on the promise of 35% affordable housing.

-Now though in 2026, BNP have acheived their 'preferred strategy', by taking advantage of
+Now though in 2026, BL have their *'preferred strategy'* in place - the only affordable housing we will get beyond 9%, depends on viability reviews,

 BNPP Nov 2019.